 Events: Eugenia Choi

-Other Members: Ruth Birt, Alison Friel, Dr Hazel Gowland, Cristina Gutierrez Solano, Madeleine Jones, Alex Kent, Luke Murphy, Fiona Palmer, Eric Partington, Dr Mark Tallon, Dr Rachel Ward, and Rebecca Wikman
+Other Members: Simon Benadiba, Ruth Birt, Alison Friel, Andrew Guttridge, Dr Hazel Gowland, Madeleine Jones, Shaun Kokott, Bruce Lambourne, Maria Loftus, Luke Murphy, Fiona Palmer, Eric Partington, Dr Mark Tallon, Dilara Valejeva and Rebecca Wikman

 Juliana Ferro Coats is a US-qualified lawyer and is fluent in French and Spanish.
 Juliana has worked as an intern and volunteer for the Harvard Food Law and Policy Clinic.
 At Harvard, she co-authored a publicised report on the laws governing food expiration dates, The Dating Game: How Confusing Food Date Labels Lead to Food Waste in America.